-The High Court, Andhra Pradesh has released the official notifications for 1621 vacancies for Office Subordinate, Typist, Junior Assistant, Copyist, Record Assistant, Examiner, Record Assistant, Field Assistant, Driver, and Process Server posts.
-Candidates who are planning to appear for this recruitment examination must download and practice AP High Court Previous Year Question Papers to identify frequently asked question types and topic weightage, allowing a strategic focus during the preparation period.
+The High Court, Andhra Pradesh, has released the official notifications for 300 vacancies for Office Subordinate, Typist, Assistant, Copyist, Data Entry Operator, and posts for which exam is to be held on 23rd, 24th and 25th May 2026.
+Candidates who are going to appear for this recruitment examination must download and practice AP High Court Previous Year Question Papers before the exam dates to identify frequently asked question types and topic weightage, allowing a strategic focus during the preparation period.

 AP High Court Previous Year Question Papers

-AP High Court Notification 2025 has been released on 6th May 2025, announcing 1621 vacancies for various posts.
-Attempting full-length AP High Court Previous Year Question Papers guides you to allocate time efficiently across sections, a critical skill for clearing the AP High Court Written Exam 2025.
-Below have been provided AP High Court Previous Year Papers PDFs for the year 2011 prepared as per the memory-based questions shared by the candidates who appeared in that particular examination.
+Attempting full-length AP High Court Previous Year Question Papers guides you to allocate time efficiently across sections, a critical skill for clearing the AP High Court Written Exam 2026.
+Below have been provided AP High Court Previous Year Papers PDFs for the years 2011, 2021, 2023, and 2025 prepared as per the memory-based questions shared by the candidates who appeared in that particular examination.

 Post-wise PapersExam Date and ShiftQuestion Paper PDFs